(715) 725-0820

 You know when you listen to a friend and the answer is so clear to you and you can’t understand why it’s so hard for them?
 It’s the same sort of thing.
 When the outcomes and the energy don’t impact us, everyone is better able to listen and support.

 But that doesn’t mean we don’t have our own difficult mess—we absolutely do!
-And some of us are no better at separating from difficult feelings, negative self-talk, and challenging relationship dynamics than any of you.
+And some of us are no better at separating from difficult feelings, negative self-talk, and challenging relationship dynamics than anyone else.

 One thing that makes it a little more difficult moving through life as a therapist is that you notice more—you absorb more—you reflect more.
 It’s just how we’re built and what we have been trained to do, and that can make life a little more complicated.
 And that is exactly why I have been and will continue to make therapy an important part of my wellness as a therapist yes, but generally as a human.